Book a room if you dare!

 Located at the corner of Main Street and Hiawatha Avenue, the building is not the first to grace this address, and it perhaps explains why there may be more cause for ghostly activity.

-The original three-story, the wood-framed building, was completely destroyed by fire in 1886, claiming the life of Rev. Alfred Stoddard Orcutt.
+The original three-story, wood-framed building, was destroyed by fire in 1886, claiming Rev. Alfred Stoddard Orcutt’s life.
 Another fire was to engulf the hotel on Valentine’s Day 1944, claiming the life of a guest named Chris E. Herschberger.

-Paranormal goings-on at the hotel are rife, but there is a particular concentration on Room 308, the room in which Herschberger died that fateful night in 1944.
+Paranormal goings-on at the hotel are rife, but there is a particular concentration on Room 308, the room where Herschberger died that fateful night in 1944.